marwankau/cpit210-course-project/README.md

 ## Explanation

 ## Addition:
- In the beginning we Create a simple circle It is called Half adder Then we create a Full adder.
+ In the beginning we Create a simple circuit which is called Half adder Then we create a Full adder.

 #### Half Adder
 This circuit has two inputs, value of A and value of B, and it has two outputs, the sum and the carry.
 For example, if we add 1 and 1 together, then we get 10 in binary.
 The 0 would be the sum and 1 would be the carry.
 Now that we can add two 1-bit numbers together, let’s build a full adder.